-- Type A Board was informed in June and July of 2016 of the synergy between the Bayshore Park (Bond 2008) project and the McGee Beach Pier and Breakwater and the Marina Dredging/McGee Beach renourishment projects, to include - Park scope included pier surface treatments and upgrades of up to \$500,000 but not structural repairs. - Type A Breakwater Study identified \$750,000 in needed structural repairs to the Pier and Walkway to the Breakwater.
+- Type A Board was informed in June and July of 2016 of the synergy between the Bayshore Park (Bond 2008) project and the McGee Beach Pier and Breakwater and the Marina Dredging/McGee Beach re-nourishment projects; these include: - Bayshore Park scope included pier surface treatments and upgrades of up to \$500,000 but not structural repairs. - Type A Breakwater Safety Improvements Study (see Item 4 above) identified \$750,000 in needed structural repairs to the Pier and Walkway to the Breakwater.